-- Preheat the oven to 350F and grease a standard cupcake tin with non-stick cooking spray.
+- Preheat oven to 350°F and grease a 12-count cupcake tin with nonstick cooking spray.
+Set aside.

-- Combine the dry ingredients- flour, baking powder, and sugar- and mix together.1 cup all-purpose flour, ¼ cup cocoa powder, 1 teaspoon baking powder, 1 cup granulated sugar
+- In a medium bowl, whisk the flour, baking powder, cocoa powder, and sugar together.
+Set aside.1 cup all-purpose flour, ¼ cup unsweetened cocoa powder, 1 teaspoon baking powder, 1 cup granulated sugar

-- In another bowl, whisk together the wet ingredients- eggs, vegetable oil, buttermilk, and vanilla extract.2 large eggs, ½ cup vegetable oil, ½ cup buttermilk, 1 teaspoon pure vanilla extract
+- In a large bowl, mix together the eggs, vegetable oil, buttermilk, and vanilla extract.2 large eggs, ½ cup vegetable oil, ½ cup buttermilk, 1 teaspoon pure vanilla extract

-- Add the two sets of ingredients together and stir gently.
+- Add the dry ingredients to the wet and stir until just combined.

-- Fill each cupcake tin ¾ of the way full and bake the cupcakes until a toothpick inserted into the center comes out clean– about 15 minutes.
+- Fill each cupcake well ¾ of the way full and bake the cupcakes until a toothpick inserted into the center comes out clean, about 15 minutes.

-- Allow the cupcakes to cool before frosting them (see below).
+- Allow the cupcakes to cool completely before frosting them.

 For the Frosting

-- Using a stand or hand mixer, beat the butter on medium speed until smooth and creamy– about 2 minutes.1 stick butter
+- Using a stand or hand mixer, cream the butter on medium speed until smooth and creamy, about 2 minutes.½ cup unsalted butter

 - On low speed, add the powdered sugar a few tablespoons at a time.2 cups powdered sugar